Long-Term Vs Short-Term Capital Gains Taxes For Crypto

 For the year 2022, the tax rates are:

-If you are willing to plan ahead of time, here are the tax rates for the financial year 2023 (taxes due in April 2024):
+Here are the tax rates for the financial year 2023 (taxes due in April 2024):

 Long-Term Capital Gains Tax Rate